bytewax/visualizing-anomalies/README.md

 # visualizing-anomalies
-Visualising anomalies with Bytewax and Rerun
+Visualizing anomalies with Bytewax and Rerun